-At Creighton University School of Pharmacy and Health Professions, you’ll have the opportunity to share your knowledge and experience in health care with individuals in underserved international locations.
+As a pharmacy student at Creighton University School of Pharmacy and Health Professions, you’ll have multiple opportunities to provide health care to underserved individuals around the world.

 China Honors Immersion Program (CHIP)

 Hone your leadership skills and learn to address societal and global concerns through a meaningful immersion experience in China.
 CHIP is a cross-cultural program that promotes international collaboration between health science schools at Creighton and medical universities and hospitals in China.
 As a U.S. student, you’ll have the opportunity to interact with health care professionals from a different culture and experience a new health care perspective.